Apricot Moonshine recipe

 2. Process apricot pulp into a homogenous mash by hands or using a meat grinder or blender.
 Then put this mash into a fermentation container.

-3. Add water, sugar and yeasts distilled according the manual (for fast fermentation).
+3. Add water, sugar and distilling yeasts according to the manual (for fast fermentation).
 Stir it up.
 If you don’t use sugar you’ll need 2.1-2.6 gl/8-10 liters of water.
 With sugar – 4 gl/15 liters.

-4. Install a water seal (or a medical glove with a hole in a finger) on the bottleneck of the container and put it in a dark place with room temperature.
+4. Install an airlock on the bottleneck of the container and put it in a dark place with room temperature.
 Depending on chosen yeasts after 2-48 hours you’ll see the first signs of fermentation: foaming and hissing.
-After a few days the water seal will start emitting gas (bubbling) or the glove will inflate.
+After a few days the airlock will start emitting gas (bubbling).

-5. With wild yeasts apricot brew ferments for 25-40 days, with artificial – up to 10 days.
-The fermentation is finished when the water seal stops emitting gas (the glove deflates), the brew becomes brighter and bitter, and there’s sediment at the bottom.
+5. With wild yeasts apricot brew ferments for 25-40 days, with distilling yeast – up to 10 days.
+The fermentation is finished when the airlock stops emitting gas, the brew becomes brighter and bitter, and there’s sediment at the bottom.
 It is now time for distillation.

 Getting Moonshine from Apricots

-6. Pour the brew through gauze into a distillatory vessel.
+6. Pour the brew through gauze into a moonshine still.
 Filtering is necessary in order for the remains of the pulp not burn during the distillation process and not spoil the taste.

 7. Distill the brew in a moonshine still of any design.
 Stop drawing off the distillate after the ABV drops below 30%.
 It is preferable not to clarify the moonshine with coal or other techniques, because it may cause it to lose part of its aroma.
 Second distillation might improve the quality.